Buying real estate in Myanmar?

 Young professionals are flocking to Yangon, and this trend is set to grow.

-In 2023 and 2024, the United Nations Development Programme reported that 75% of Myanmar's migrants were young adults aged 18 to 34.
-Many are drawn to Yangon for its promising job market and improved living conditions.
-The city is rapidly becoming a magnet for those seeking better opportunities.
+In 2023 and 2024, the United Nations Development Programme found that 75% of migrants in Myanmar were young adults aged 18 to 34, many of whom are heading to Yangon for better job prospects and living conditions.
+This shift is part of Myanmar's move towards a more urban and service-oriented economy, with Yangon emerging as a prime destination.

-Sources: UNDP, Nishimura & Asahi, Yangon Real Estate Trends, World Bank
+Sources: UNDP, Trading Economics, Nishimura & Asahi, World Bank

-17) New infrastructure projects will boost interest in Yangon's outer suburbs by improving connectivity
+17) New infrastructure projects boosting connectivity will drive interest in Yangon’s outer suburbs

 Yangon's outer suburbs are becoming more attractive thanks to new infrastructure projects.